survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

 Now that we have some basic data structures in place we can start extending the application.
-We are still missing basic functionality such as editing lane names and removing them.
-We can follow the same idea as for `Note` here.
+We are still missing basic functionality such as editing lane names and removing the lanes.
+We can do a simplified implementation for this.
 I.e. if you click `Lane` name, it should become editable.
-In case the new name is empty, we'll simply remove it.
-Given it's the same behavior we can save work by extracting the logic from `Note` and then reusing it at `Lane`.
+In case the new name is empty, we'll simply remove the lane.

 As a first step we should rename `Note.jsx` as `Editable.jsx`.
 After that we need to tweak it to avoid confusion and to push abstraction level up: